Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 Of note was a statement made by the court that no guest of the defendant had ever refused to sign the waiver.

 During the ride, one horse kicked the plaintiff in the shin causing her an injury.
-She and her husband sued for negligence, gross negligence and for unfair and deceptive practices.
+She and her husband sued for negligence, gross negligence, and for unfair and deceptive practices.

-The defendant responded with the plaintiff assumed the risk, the release barred the plaintiff’s claims and the ranch had done nothing to bring it into the purview of the Hawaiian Deceptive Trade Practices Act.
+The defendant responded that the plaintiff assumed the risk, the release barred the plaintiff’s claims and the ranch had done nothing to bring it into the purview of the Hawaiian Deceptive Trade Practices Act.
 (HRS §§ 480-2 and 480-13)

 Summary of the case